barryclark/jekyll-now/_posts/2014-10-21-ansible-for-database-management.md

 ## Building playbooks ##

 Step 1 is to start building playbooks.
 Playbooks are constructed from one or more roles.
 Roles can use modules.
 [See here](http://www.ansible.com/how-ansible-works) for a primer on Ansible and playbooks.
 I have created a couple of simple roles to help folks get started with either [MongoDB](https://galaxy.ansible.com/list#/roles/1955) or [TokuMX](https://galaxy.ansible.com/list#/roles/1890).
 You can use these to help bootstrap your playbooks.
 These roles are listed on Ansible Galaxy to help you get them installed into your playbooks properly.
 Here is a [short primer](https://galaxy.ansible.com/intro) on Ansible Galaxy.
-Use these components (along with modeules) to create playbooks that match your business needs.
+Use these components (along with modules) to create playbooks that match your business needs.

-## Github ##

-Ansible playbooks match very nicely with Git and Github.
-In fact, thats the defacto way to share playbooks and the only way to add roles to Ansible Galaxy.
-Github is essential for using Ansible.
-The benefit to this arrangement is that each play can go under strict revision control, changes can be discussed, submitted and finally merged via the constructs that Git and Github provide.

 ## A play ##